UKCloud/documentation/articles/cloud-storage/cs-sd.md

 ## Pricing and packaging

-UKCloud's Cloud Storage starts from 1.46p per GiB per month.
+UKCloud's Cloud Storage pricing can be as low as 1.46p per GiB per month.
 Full pricing with all options, including licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance